r-spark/sparkhail/cran-comments.md

  a runnable example in spark_context.R
  * The LICENSE is needed because the use of apache spark
  * The function hail_get_1kg was improved.
 Now the user can choose the path and the data is not saved in home directory.
+ * The function spark_hail was improved.
+Now the user can choose the path of the jars.

 *Possibly mis-spelled words in DESCRIPTION: